Aaron Judge Preview, Player Props: Yankees vs. Brewers

 Aaron Judge At The Plate

-- Judge has driven in a run in 33 games this year (37.9%), including 15 games with more than one RBI (17.2%).
-He has also driven in three or more of his team's runs in six contests.
+- Judge has had an RBI in 33 games this season (37.5%), including 15 multi-RBI outings (17.0%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.